 Red Hat OpenShift support for Windows Containers is provided and available as an optional, installable component.
-Windows Container Support for Red Hat OpenShift is not part of the OpenShift Container Platform subscription.
+Red Hat OpenShift support for Windows Containers is not part of the OpenShift Container Platform subscription.
 It requires an additional Red Hat subscription and is supported according to the Scope of coverage and Service level agreements.

-You must have this separate subscription to receive support for Windows Container Support for Red Hat OpenShift.
+You must have this separate subscription to receive support for Red Hat OpenShift support for Windows Containers.
 Without this additional Red Hat subscription, deploying Windows container workloads in production clusters is not supported.
 You can request support through the Red Hat Customer Portal.